What is conflict of interest?

 - Authors of industry-funded clinical studies eligible for inclusion in a Cochrane Review will be prohibited from being the first or last author on that review.

 - The difference between payments made to the individual’s home institution rather than to them personally has been clarified.

 - Reviews funded by not-for-profit organizations with a specific interest in the outcome may be assessed by Cochrane’s Conflict of Interest Arbiter Panel and the Editor in Chief.

 - All Cochrane Review Group and Editorial and Methods Department staff should be free from relevant financial conflicts of interest.

 Process for developing the 2020 Conflict of Interest Policy for Cochrane Library Content

-Cochrane’s current Conflict of Interest (COI) policy was last updated in 2014, so in May 2018 the Governing Board asked the Editor in Chief to revise the policy.
+In May 2018 the Governing Board asked the Editor in Chief to revise Cochrane's current Conflict of Interest (COI) policy, which had last been updated in 2014.
 As background to this planned revision the COI Project Team undertook three separate pieces of work: